Acidburn0zzz/PendingChangesBot/README.md

 * ... edit was made by autopatrolled or autoreviewed user
 * ... edit was interwikichange
 * ... edit was made by bot
+* ... edit was made by former bot
+* ... edit was reverted
+* ... edit was revert to reviewed version
 * ... edit was patrolled
 * ... edit has high ORES goodfaith scores

 Missing rules
-* ... edit was already reverted
 * ... no content from the edit is in the latest version

 ### Prerequisite